punchagency/proof-concierge-backend/README_EXTENDED.md

 }
 ```

+**Notes:**
+- When a call request is accepted:
+  1. The call request's status is updated to "ACCEPTED"
+  2. A new call session is created
+  3. **The original system message in the chat thread is updated** to show that it's been accepted, along with a join link
+  4. No additional system message is created for the call start

 #### POST /communication/call/:queryId/accept-request

 **Purpose:** Accept the most recent pending call request for a query.
 This endpoint is restricted to the admin who is assigned to the query.